voltace/browser-cookies/README.md

 cookies.set('count', parseInt(visits) + 1);
 ```

-Any type of string can be stored, an example using JSON:
+JSON can be saved by converting the data to a string:
 ```javascript
 var cookies = require('browser-cookies');